thejano/laravel-filterable/README.md

     }
 }
 ```
- You would do the logic for each column separately.
+ You will do the logic for each column inside each Query Filter separately.
 Let's implement the logic here
 ```php
 public function handle(Builder $builder, $value): Builder {
     return $builder->where('published', $value);
 }
 ```
-The returned value is string, and it does not return any data.
+The returned value is a string, and it does not return any data.
 So we should map the value.

 There is a property `$mapValues` inside the class.
 ```php